 Historical Context: The Great Migration and Beyond

 The Great Migration, a period from the early 20th century to the 1970s, saw millions of African Americans move from the rural South to urban centers in the North and West in search of better economic opportunities and to escape racial segregation and violence.
 This mass migration reshaped the demographic landscape of the United States and led to the growth of vibrant African American communities in cities like Chicago, Detroit, and New York.
-However, these communities often faced systemic discrimination, limited access to resources, and persistent poverty.
+On the flip side, these communities often faced systemic discrimination, limited access to resources, and persistent poverty.

 As opportunities expanded in the late 20th and early 21st centuries, driven by globalization and technological advancements, some individuals from these communities were able to pursue education and careers that took them beyond the confines of their neighborhoods.
 This new wave of migration, often driven by a desire for upward mobility and a better quality of life, created a new set of challenges for families left behind.